msr-quarc/Liquid/QuickStart.md

 ![Status: Running](/img/StatusRunning.jpg)
 12. Click on the "Connect" icon at the top of the panel:
 ![Connect](/img/Connect.jpg)
 13. At the bottom of your browser window, you should get a notification asking you if you want to open or save an RDP file from ms.portal.azure.com.
 Click on the "Open" button.
+**NOTE**: If you are not on a Windows client, the next two steps may be slightly different.
-14. Windows will pop up a notification from Remote Desktop COnnection, "The publisher of this remote connection can't be identified.
+14. Windows will pop up a notification from Remote Desktop Connection, "The publisher of this remote connection can't be identified.
 Do you want to connect anyway?".
 Click on the "Connect" button.
 15. Windows will pop up a login dialog from Windows Security asking you to enter your credentials for the VM.
 Select "Use another account" and enter the user name and password you entered in step 5.
 A progress window will pop up, then that will close and another notification will appear from Remote Desktop Connection, "The identity of the remote computer cannot be verified.
 Do you want to connect anyway?".
 Click on the "Yes" button.
 The progress will reappear until your remote desktop session starts.
 16. The remote desktop session will start full screen.
 While your login is being set up, the screen may be black for several minutes.
 Once the remote desktop session starts, you may get a notification on the right-hand side of the screen asking whether you want to enable network discovery.
 Click on the "No" button.
 17. Open up a web browser on the VM by hitting the Windows key and then clicking on the IE icon.
 Click on the OK button to use recommended settings.
 Navigate to <a href="http://github.com" target="_blank">github.com</a> to sign in to your account, and then go to <a href="http://desktop.github.com/" target="_blank">desktop.github.com</a> to download and install the GitHub Desktop client; installation may require clicking through multiple dialogs.